Flexible working: an introduction

 Next steps for UNISON representatives

-You could also try to agree with your employer that they will publicise their employees’ rights in terms of flexible working, along with examples of what types of flexible working employees could request.
+You could also try to agree with the employer that they will publicise their employees’ rights in terms of flexible working, along with examples of what types of flexible working employees could request.

 If, as a rep, you negotiate an agreement that is better than the statutory minimum, please email the Bargaining Support Group to let them know so they can spread best practice.